Mike Feuer

-Michael Nelson Feuer (born May 14, 1958) is an American politician and lawyer, who served as Los Angeles City Attorney from 2013 to 2022.
+Michael Nelson Feuer (born May 14, 1958) is an American politician and lawyer who served as Los Angeles City Attorney from 2013 to 2022.
 A member of the Democratic Party, Feuer previously served three terms in the California State Assembly, representing the 42nd Assembly District, and as a member of the Los Angeles City Council from 1995 to 2001, representing the 5th Council District.

 Prior to seeking office, Feuer served as executive director of Bet Tzedek Legal Services and was a lawyer in private practice.
 He was a candidate in the 2022 Los Angeles mayoral election, until he dropped out on May 17, 2022.

 Early life, education, and career

-Feuer was born and raised in a Jewish family in San Bernardino, California.
+Feuer was born and raised in San Bernardino, in a Jewish family in San Bernardino, California.
 He graduated in 1976 from San Bernardino High School, where he was president and a valedictorian of his class.
 Feuer received both a bachelor's degree (magna cum laude, Phi Beta Kappa) and a J.D. degree (cum laude) from Harvard University.
 He later served on the Harvard Law School Visiting Committee, which reports to the Harvard Board of Overseers.
 He served as a judicial clerk to Justice Joseph Grodin of the California Supreme Court, and practiced law at two California law firms.

 After briefly practicing law in the 1980s, Feuer worked as issues and research director for the second gubernatorial campaign of Tom Bradley, the first African-American Mayor of Los Angeles.
 Feuer was then selected to serve as executive director of Bet Tzedek Legal Services, an organization which "provides legal services to the needy of all faiths".
 He oversaw programs to help Alzheimer's patients, victims of the Northridge earthquake and L.A. civil unrest, and Holocaust survivors striving to obtain restitution.
 He also taught at the UCLA School of Law.
 Feuer was described by the Los Angeles Daily Journal as having transformed Bet Tzedek into a "national success story".